python/cpython/Doc/library/codecs.rst

    single: \u; escape sequence
    single: \U; escape sequence

-The following string values can be used with all Python built-in codecs:
+The following error handlers can be used with all :ref:`standard-encodings`
+codecs:

 .. tabularcolumns:: |l|L|